IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

 # Private network Calico policies

-This set of Calico policies and host endpoints isolate the private network traffic of a cluster in IBM Cloud Kubernetes from other resources in the account's private network.
+This set of Calico policies and host endpoints isolates the private network traffic of a cluster in IBM Cloud Kubernetes from other resources in the account's private network.
 The policies target the private interface (eth0) and the pod network of a cluster.

 **Note:** Each time you add a worker node to a cluster, you must update the host endpoints file with the new entries.